numpy/numpy/.github/PULL_REQUEST_TEMPLATE.md

 policy on AI generated code at https://numpy.org/devdocs/dev/ai_policy.html.

-We require human interaction and that PRs are submitted by humans.
+In particular, all interaction is to be done by humans, including submission of PRs.
 -->